Table of contents

 |≥ 140 / ≥ 90||Stage 2 hypertension|

-The American Heart Association recommends that if your blood pressure is normal (less than 120/80 mm Hg), your blood pressure should be screened during regular healthcare visits yearly for anyone 20 years of age or older.
+The American Heart Association recommends that if you are within the normal range (less than 120/80 mm Hg), you should screen your blood pressure yearly during regular medical visits if you are 20 or older.
 If you have a family history of heart disease or other risk factors, your doctor might recommend you get readings more often than regular appointments.

 Treatment (Part 8 of Is blood pressure genetic?)